 The world is a scary place, full of monsters, enemies, and dire challenges, and the combat system is designed to be tough.
 Few can walk away unharmed after being blasted with magic, hit with an axe, or struck with arrows.
 Does this mean that the characters should stay home and avoid combat whenever possible?
 Nah, dodging hurled boulders and standing up to bands of ogres are some the best parts of the game.
 Of course, this means that characters can be captured, maimed, or even die, but that’s the risk that comes with a life of adventure and excitement.

 So does this mean that a player will need an army of characters to get through an adventure?
 Well, that depends on the player.
 Rushing into combat with a group of ogres can be fun, but most often, those who attempt this find themselves very dead.
-That is the difference between playing smart and having fun, and going back through the character creation process, again.
+That’s the difference between playing smart and having fun and going back through the character creation process again.
 This section provides all the rules and general information for running through combat a combat round, with guidelines for dealing with most situations that come up in battle.

 My Writing Distractions logo using the initials WD.